gregorychernyavskiy/obsidian-notes/School/COMS 331 - Theory of Computing/Notes/08-27-2025 (Lecture 2) - Sets, Proofs, Relations, Functions, Principles.md

 * Total socks in worst case: $7 + 7 + 7 = 21$ → one more sock (22nd) guarantees 8 of the same color.

-Here’s a concise explanation in plain text format:

----

 **Proof by Contradiction**
 **Definition:** To prove a statement $P$ is true, assume the opposite ($\neg P$) is true.
 If this assumption leads to a logical contradiction, then $P$ must be true.
 **Steps:**